bhrnjica/daany/README.md

 # Data Frame

 Daany ``DataFrame`` implementation follows the .NET coding paradigm rather than Pandas look and feel.
 The ``DataFrame`` implementation try to fill the gap in ML.NET data preparation phase, and it can be easely passed to ML.NET pipeline.
-The ``DataFrame`` does not require for any class type implementation prior to data loading and data transformation.
+The ``DataFrame`` does not require for any class type implementation prior to data loading and transformation.

 The ``DataFrame`` implementation contains basic capabilities like: